Jean Baptiste, marquis de Traversay: American Revolutionary War

 In May 1778, when France and the United States signed the Treaty of Alliance, war with Britain became imminent.
 On 15 June 1778, Traversay joined the crew of Vengeur, a 64-gun ship of the line under the command of captain Guy de Kersaint.
-On 8 July, the French fleet sailed into the Atlantic Ocean with orders to engage and destroy the British Navy and cooperate with American insurgents.
-Soon Traversay saw his first actual combat in the Battle of Ushant, a minor victory for the French.
-Vengeur managed to capture the British privateer St. Peter, and Traversay delivered the prize back to Rochefort.
+On 8 July, the French fleet sailed into the Atlantic Ocean with orders to engage the British Royal Navy and cooperate with American forces.
+Soon Traversay saw his first actual combat in the Battle of Ushant, an inconclusive fleet action.
+Vengeur subsequently captured the British privateer St. Peter, and Traversay delivered the prize back to Rochefort.
 Two weeks later, he sailed to the Antilles again, this time as first officer of the frigate Iphigénie, under the command of Armand de Kersaint, which joined the fleet of admiral d'Estaing.